HuyTu7/HuyTu7/README.md

 - 💬 Ask me about social issues, intersection between tech and personal identities, or if you just want to chat, I am happy to meet and get to know more people.
 - 😄 Pronouns: he/they
 - ⚡ Fun fact: A pizza that has radius "z" and height "a" has volume 'Pi × z × z × a'.
+- 👯 Updates : Tapia scholar 2020.
+Actively looking for research internship opportunity for summer, 2021 in the field of ML, NLP, SLT, CV, etc.

 ### You can find me on: